ankitects/anki-manual/browsing.md

 ## Sidebar

 The *sidebar* on the left allows quick access to common search terms.
+On Anki 2.1.43+, it also provides a searchbar, facilities to edit tags and decks and a choice of two different tools, which are discussed in the following sections.
+You can switch tools using the toolbar at the top of the sidebar or the shortcuts
+<kbd>Alt</kbd>+<kbd>1</kbd>/<kbd>2</kbd>.

+### Search Tool

-Clicking on an item will search for it.
+With this tool, the sidebar behaves as in previous versions: Clicking on an item will search for it.

 You can hold down <kbd>Ctrl</kbd> (<kbd>Command</kbd> on Mac) while clicking in order to append the clicked item to the current search with an AND condition,